lab-v2/pyreason/README.md

 </details>

 ## 1. Usage
-To run mancalog you need 3 files:
+To run pyreason you need 4 files:

-1. A YAML file containing the mancalog rules
+1. A YAML file containing the pyreason rules
-2. A YAML file containing the mancalog facts
+2. A YAML file containing the pyreason facts
-3. A YAML file containing the mancalog labels
+3. A YAML file containing the pyreason labels
+4. A YAML file containing the pyreason ipl

 The format of these files is very important.
 Please refer to the [example YAML files provided](mancalog/examples/example_yamls/) when making your own rules/facts/labels.